SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The Sutro Baths was a massive complex developed in 1894.
 People remember it as an array of buildings with swimming pools, but it was so much more than that.
 It included slides, trapezes, high dives, and other delights.

-The complex was so huge that it could have over 10,000 people at once!
+The complex was so huge that it could host over 10,000 people at once!
 Sadly, in 1966, a fire destroyed the baths, and all that is left is the ruins of it.

-You also can imagine what it would have been like being in these buildings and what life must have been like during the times when the Sutro Baths were the heart of fun and frivolity for locals of the City by the Bay.
+You can also imagine what it would have been like to vacation here during the times when the Sutro Baths were the heart of fun and frivolity for locals of the City by the Bay.

 >> More about what it's like to visit Sutro Baths